consult-tech-lab/ethica_care_ui_ai/README.md

 ## Designed by Nurses & Docs, for Nurses & Docs

- EhicaCareAI isn’t another tech-first tool.
+ EthicaCareAI isn’t another tech-first tool.
 It was designed with real frontline insight — created to serve:
 - **Utilization Review (UR) Nurses**
 - **Case Managers**
 - **Hospitalists & Specialists**